Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-7.md

     </details>

 3. Which of the following will affect how much you are charged for storing objects in S3?
 (Choose TWO)
-    - A. Using default encryption for any number of S3 buckets.
+    - A. Using default encryption for any number of S3 buckets.[free for default kms minimal charge]
     - B. The number of EBS volumes attached to your instances.
     - C. The storage class used for the objects stored.
     - D. Creating and deleting S3 buckets.
-    - E. The total size in gigabytes of all objects stored.
+    - E. The total size in gigabytes of all objects stored.[billed for data inside in gb/month even though you have unlimited capacity]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: C, E